enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/tests.rst

 The admin GUI as well as all the web services are inside the jqm-ws project.

 To develop and test this project in Eclipse, one needs a fully working JQM database.
 The easiest way to get it is to install a local node following the documentation.
 Then enable the admin GUI & create the root account with the command line.
 Do not enable SSL.

 The node can be stopped - it won't be needed anymore.

-Then, inside Eclipse, install a Tomcat 7. (not 8 - this would require Java 7).
+Then, inside Eclipse, install a recent Tomcat.

 The project contains a context.xml file inside src/test/webapp/META-INF that must be updated with the connection string to your database.
 Please do not commit these modifications.